Angelos1/url_shortener_tool/README.md

 You can change it from the app/main.py file.
 You can change it while the program is up and running as well.

 ## Running the tests:
-####Ensure you have installed all the test libraries imported in tests/test_url_shortener.py:
+Ensure you have installed all the test libraries imported in tests/test_url_shortener.py: \
-####Open a new terminal in the project's root directory and run:
+Open a new terminal in the project's root directory and run:
 ```
 $ pytest
 ```
-I only implemented few of the tests that need to be implemented.# url_shortener_tool
+I only implemented few of the tests that need to be implemented.